LeonaBaetz/Mental_Imagery_Experiment/README.md

 As we will earliest meet at the 22nd July, we apoligize that our very final report will be earliest send at the 23th July, latest 23:59.

 ### Experiment
-Since we gathered all the necessary data for our analysis (thanks everyone for participating!)we took the experiment offline.
-If you still want to once go through the experiment please use it locally via the index.html <br/> Thank you!
+Since we gathered all the necessary data for our analysis (thanks everyone for participating!) we took the experiment offline.
+You can now still open the Netlify link or open the experiment locally but your data will not be collected anymore. <br/> Have fun!

 ### What went wrong and we did not understand in our Analysis: